hurlbertlab/caterpillars-count-data/README.md

 * **Update the raw data files**
 -- Source `update_catcount_data.R` and then run `updateCatCountData()`.
 -- This will grab the most recent table versions from https://caterpillarscount.unc.edu/backups and replace the older versions.

+* **Update the raw data files**
+-- Source `update_catcount_data.R` and then run `updateCatCountData()`.
+-- This will grab the most recent table versions from https://caterpillarscount.unc.edu/backups and replace the older versions.

+* **Plant taxonomy and status**
+--In the `plantSpecies` folder we keep files including our `officialPlantList` which translates all user-inputted plant species names into standardized (using ITIS) taxonomic concepts (see `cleaning_plant_names.r`).
+--We also have a workflow for inferring plant species when the Site Manager never specified it based on user-inputted names and/or arthropod photos that reveal the nature of the plant species (see `IDforPlantsThatAreNotIdentified.r` which generates an `inferredPlantNames` file).
+--Finally, we have a workflow for assigning native/alien status to plant species based on the USDA PLANTS Database (see `plant_origin_status.r`).
+--Any use of Caterpillars Count! data that evaluates tree species differences should be sure they have dealt with these complexities.

 * **Prepare any newly submitted data since the last update for cleaning**
 -- Run `dataCleaning/reading_and_cleaning_new_data.r`
 -- This will create a file called `flagged_dataset_YYYY-MM-DD.csv`.